-The Case Foundation, created by online pioneers Jean and Steve Case, is a diverse and dynamic institution by design.
+The Case Foundation, created by digital pioneers Jean and Steve Case, is a diverse and dynamic institution by design.
 We create programs and invest in people and organizations that embrace the Be Fearless principles and harness the best impulses of entrepreneurship, innovation, technology and collaboration to drive exponential impact.
 In particular, we focus on catalyzing movements and collaborating to bring forward ideas that have transformative potential and can lead us to uncover new, more impactful ways of addressing chronic social challenges.
 Learn more about our current work here.

 We believe the world needs more fearless approaches to social change, so we take risks on new ideas and approaches, and partner across sectors with people and organizations that share our fervor to engage citizens and change the world for the better, today.
 We don’t limit ourselves to any one sector or issue, but instead let a set of core values drive all of our ventures.